VillePajala/huggingface-api/README.md

-Simple code to test using Huggingface.js
+Simple codebase to test using Huggingface.js